 - As its name is used to apply the putty layer on the wall.

-- It is also used to fill the material in cracks on the wall.
+- It is also used to fill the material in cracks in the wall.

-- It is also used to fill the wood wall or plank’s filling material.
+- It is also used to fill the wood wall or plank filling material.

 - By using a putty knife, wall scraping to make smooth surfaces.

 A bolster is an instrument used to cut the brick with smooth cuts.
-For rough cutting of bricks, hammers are used instead of the bolster.
-Bolster has been handled for holding the grip with a sharp edge to cutting.
+For rough cutting of bricks, hammers are used instead of a bolster.
+Bolster has been handled for holding the grip with a sharp edge for cutting.